About Us

 Disinformation Campaigns

-Coordinated spreading of false or misleading information through media, social platforms, or fabricated outlets.
+Coordinated spreading of false or misleading information through media, social platforms, or fabricated outlets to shape public opinion.

 Cyber Espionage